 Beyond That Last Blue Mountain: My Silk Road JourneyRated 5.00 out of 5£14.99 – £20.00

 Deeper than Indigo£2.99 – £9.95

 Prince Philip: Wise Words and Golden Gaffes

 His Royal Highness Prince Philip, the Duke of Edinburgh: irascible, controversial, outspoken, forthright and funny; the Gaffer, the Prince of Political Incorrectness, the Duke of Hazard, Phil the Greek.
 Whatever you call him – and he doesn’t give a damn – you’ve got to love him!
 Now in his nineties, he goes on – undaunted, unrepentant and, if less active, just as amusing.
-As of Autumn 2017 the Duke will finally relinquish his public duties but his legendary humour lives on.
+As of Autumn 2017 the Duke finally relinquished his public duties but his legendary humour lives on.

 In paperback and eBook (kindle)

 Ashley Walton was the royal correspondent of the Daily Express from 1979 to 1992.
 He travelled to every continent covering numerous tours, including the Queen and Prince Philip in India, Africa and China.
 He was one of the first reporters to identify a young Lady Diana Spencer as a future royal bride, and covered her last tour with Prince Charles to South Korea in 1992.
 He was also among the first to reveal the romance between Prince Andrew and Sarah Ferguson.
 He lives in Hertfordshire with his wife Joan and two sons.